Translating Your App Content

 5. If you made any translations, click Translate to save them.

-6. Close the dialog box.
+6. Click Close to close the dialog box.

 9. Go to the Language > Batch Translate to open the dialog box and search for Order in the module MyFirstModule.

-Now in the grid Order has two rows: one row has the translation заказать, and the other row has no translation.
+Now in the grid, Order has two rows: one row has the translation 下单, and the other row has no translation.

 All source texts containing the word 'order' showing that ones with different translations are shown separately.